 Like this many other modules with options will appear and you decide the access that you wish to give to the user.
-On completion of selection of the modules a window will appear with the list that the user is able to access and not.
+On completion of the selection of the modules, a window will appear with the list that the user is able to access and not.

 - Click on Finish and then Close.

 Hope you are now sorted with your query If you have any further queries then contact QuickBooks Support now who will get you on call.